INSPIRED BY PACKING IT OUT

 Total pounds of trash removed from trails and parks since 2017:

 (The majority of that is micro trash - bar wrappers, bottle lids and toilet paper.)

 After taking a major dose of inspiration from the Packing It Out team, who we befriended at Appalachian Trail Days in 2015, the

 Through the creation of the program, we (at Granite Gear, with additional team sponsorship from our sponsors!) can support even more hikers who want to “Leave it Better” and pack out trash as they hike long trails and parks and paddle waterways and lakes around the country.

-Every Grounds Keeper has previously completed a thru-hike or various sections of hikes and paddling trips, has a passion for Leave No Trace ethics, is strong in mind and body, and is committed to doing their very best to pick up as much trash as possible while outdoors.
+Every Grounds Keeper has previously completed a thru-hike or various sections of hikes and paddling trips, has a passion for Leave No Trace ethics, is strong in mind and body, puts DEI initiatives first, and is committed to doing their very best to pick up as much trash as possible while outdoors.

 WHAT ARE THEY ROCKING ON TRAIL?